-Sun Exposure - Direct or Tanning Salon:

-The effects of the sun are damaging to the skin.
+Sun Exposure - Direct or Tanning Salon: The effects of the sun are damaging to the skin.
 Exposing the treated areas to sun may result in increased scarring, color changes, and poor healing.
-Patients who tan, either outdoors or in a salon, should inform Dr. Brown and either delay treatment, or avoid tanning until Dr. Brown says it is safe to resume.
+Patients who tan, either outdoors or in a salon, should inform Dr. Brown and/or Certified Nurse Injectors and either delay treatment, or avoid tanning until Dr. Brown and/or Certified Nurse Injectors says it is safe to resume.
 The damaging effect of sun exposure occurs even with the use sun block or clothing coverage.